Guinea junta stands by timetable for 2025 Africa Cup

 All spending for organisational needs “will be processed as a matter of urgency,” and procedures will be fast-tracked to allocate land needed for the tournament.

-In March, Doumbouya named a fresh organising committee after one of its members publicly doubted whether it was feasible to host the tournament in 2025.
+In March, Doumbouya named a fresh organising committee after one of its members publicly questioned whether it was feasible to host the tournament in 2025.

 The CAF mission appears to have been encouraged by the visit.